“The Best Thing Since Sliced Bread!” How to Describe Your Technology

 To be successful in licensing your intellectual property, you have to be able to describe it well.
 A new paper gives some useful advice on how to write an effective technology description, which is a key aspect of marketing intellectual property.
-You can download the “How to Write an Effective Technology Marketing Description” paper from our In-Depth Insights page.
+You can download the “How to Write an Effective Technology Marketing Description” paper.

 First off, consider your AMMO: